deiwin/take-care/README.md

   - include the configured team members, and
   - have their topic set per configuration;
 - user groups `@design-team` and `@dev-team`
-  - exist and
+  - exist,
-  - consist of the configured team members;
+  - consist of the configured team members, and
+  - invite all members to `commonChannels`;
 - user groups `@design-caretaker` and `@dev-caretaker`
   - exist and
   - consist of the current caretakers (one per team); and